meshery/meshery/docs/pages/installation/eks.md

 ### Connect Meshery to Elastic Kubernetes Service Cluster

-The following set of instructions expects you to have created a EKS cluster in your resource group Configure Meshery to connect to your EKS cluster by executing:
+**The following set of instructions are for deploying Meshery in Docker and connecting it to the EKS cluster in your resource group.**

+You can configure Meshery to connect to your EKS cluster by executing:

  <pre class="codeblock-pre"><div class="codeblock">
  <div class="clipboardjs">